Watching The Baskerville Curse (1983 animation)

 “No, it is not selfishness or conceit,” said he, answering, as was his wont, my thoughts rather than my words.
 “If I claim full justice for my art, it is because it is an impersonal thing — a thing beyond myself.
 Crime is common.
 Logic is rare.
 Therefore it is upon the logic rather than upon the crime that you should dwell.
 You have degraded what should have been a course of lectures into a series of tales.”

-This adaptation starts on Dartmoor, with an episode only seen in flashback in Doyle, the death of Sir Charles Baskerville, adding some dialogue not found in Doyle, and introducing Dr Mortimer and Barrymore, as well as the Hound himself.
-This is similar to the famous Hound of 1939 with Rathbone, et al. The scenery evokes Dartmoor – perhaps they arrived at this through the similar scenery of the 1939 version.
-I’ve never been to Dartmoor, but have a concept of it through the various Hound adaptations, particularly the unmistakable rock formations.
+This adaptation, then, starts not with the Holmes and Watson, but with the initiating incident of the plot: the death of Sir Charles Baskerville.
+This takes place on Dartmoor, an episode only seen in flashback in Doyle.
+This adaptation adds some dialogue not found in Doyle, and introduces Dr Mortimer, the shady servant Barrymore, and the Hound himself.
+This opening is similar to and may derive from the famous Basil Rathbone Hound of 1939.
+The scenery evokes Dartmoor.
+I’ve never been to Dartmoor, but have a concept of it through the various Hound adaptations, particularly the unmistakeable rock formations.

 The adapting-the-adaptation feel of Curse gets stronger when the next scene is an inquest scene – again similar to 1939, but just mentioned in flashback in Doyle.

 Just over five minutes in, we get to London and Baker Street.
 Our first view of Holmes is almost a facial close-up.
-He’s a young Holmes with a full head of brown hair and a rather characterless face.
-A slight disappointment.
-Watson on the other hand is a clearly older man, stout and bulldog-ish: once again, evoking Rathbone and Bruce in the earlier film?
+He’s a young Holmes with a full head of brown hair and a rather bland face.
+Watson on the other hand is a clearly older man, short, stout and moustached: once again, physically echoing Rathbone and Bruce in the earlier film.

-The Rathbone film goes out of its way to throw suspicion on Dr Mortimer in the early scenes – so much so as to create a slight narrative incoherence, in my opinion, given that no reason for Mortimer’s odd and defensive behaviour in these scenes is ever forthcoming.
-This film, meanwhile, focalizes on Mortimer at the time of Sir Charles’ death, making it fairly clear that he didn’t do it.
+The Rathbone film goes out of its way to throw suspicion on Dr Mortimer in the early scenes.
+This film, however, focalizes on Mortimer at the time of Sir Charles’ death, making it fairly clear that he didn’t do it and removing him from the list of suspicious characters.

-When Stapleton enters at around 21 minutes, he is immediately signalled as the culprit (spoiler: Stapleton did it) by his surly demeanour, perpetually sour expression and the eerie music that accompanies his presence. meanwhile, Sir Henry has the same squared-jawed and characterless appearance as Holmes.
+When Stapleton enters at around 21 minutes, he is immediately signalled as the culprit (spoiler: Stapleton did it) by his surly demeanour, perpetually sour expression and the eerie music that accompanies his presence.
+He responds with shifty eye movements when questioned by Watson.
+There is certainly no mystery here, then.

 Maybe the real hero of the story is the Great Grimpen Mire, introduced in this adaptation concurrently with Stapleton.
-Some nice long shots bring atmosphere to the setting, and the spiral motif to suggest the treacherous terrain is evocative.
+As in the book, the otherwise uninteresting character Stapleton gains in power and menace by his association with this otherworldly terrain.
+Some nice long shots bring atmosphere to the setting, and the spiral motif to suggest the treacherous terrain is effective.
 Even the relative roughness of the animation rather adds to the atmosphere in the moor scenes.

 After disappearing before the 20 minute mark, Holmes finally re-appears after around 49 minutes, and then the endgame can begin.
 Lestrade enters as well, and has an unusually big role.
-He also escapes being mocked by Holmes as he often is in Doyle – indeed, this adaptation is almost wholly humourless.
+He also escapes being mocked by Holmes as he often is in Doyle and in adaptations, such as the Ronald Howard one.
+A certain amount of deductive interest is retained in the climax by transferring the mystery of the single stolen boot which in Doyle takes place near the beginning of the story.